Nishkarsh01/mohawk-redefined/README.md

-# README.md for Mohawk-ReDefined Repository

-## Welcome to the Mohawk Re-Defined Club Website Repository!
+# Welcome to the Mohawk Re-Defined Club Website Repository!

 This repository `mohawk-redefined` is dedicated to the development of the Mohawk Re-Defined Club Website, a platform aimed at enhancing the career development opportunities for Mohawk College students, especially those from marginalized communities.